jeremieb-pass/Peersim-Pht/README.md

 2. Binary lookup

-   Try different prefix lengths until the required leaf is reached. (not yet implemented).
+   Try different prefix lengths until the required leaf is reached. (not implemented due to problems with mspastry).

 3. Insertion of a key with related split operation.
 4. Deletion of a key with the related merge operation.